theodorCodes/ci-flask-recipe-app/README.md

 ### HTML on W3C Validator

-The **HTML** code has been validated by direct input in the [W3C validator](https://validator.w3.org/) and resulted in the following warning:

-Unfortunately this did not work out that well as the code written is a fusion of HTML and Jinja language.
+The **HTML** code has not been validated by the W3C validator and it unfortunately is not possible or I have not found the right validator.
+Proper checking might be problematic as the code written is a fusion of HTML and the Jinja language.

 [back to top](#table-of-contents)